-Were You Arrested for Domestic Violence in Utah?
+Were You Arrested for Domestic Violence in Salt Lake City?

 Domestic violence is sometimes referred to as “family violence,” “domestic abuse,” “spousal abuse,” “battering,” or “intimate partner violence” (IPV).
 Regardless of the term being used, domestic violence is not a specific criminal charge like burglary or robbery, but a broad term that can be applied to numerous crimes depending on the circumstances.
 As a result, two defendants can be charged with completely different offenses, yet both be facing domestic violence allegations.